Peloton Bike+ Review

 What Other Exercise Bikes Should You Consider?

 If you're sold on the Peloton experience but don't want to spend as much as the Bike+, the original Peloton Bike is another option that costs significantly less.
-Structurally, the bike is nearly identical, but it has a slightly smaller screen that flips but does not swivel, it does not have auto-resistance, but it works with the Peloton app, which is the cornerstone of the experience.
+Structurally, the bike is nearly identical, but it has a slightly smaller screen that flips but does not swivel.
+It does not have auto-resistance, but it works with the Peloton app, which is the cornerstone of the experience.
 The MYX II Plus is another interesting option that comes with a set of weights, mats, and extras to build a small home gym, and it costs a fair bit less than the Bike+.
 The MYX bike isn't quite as sleek, but it works well and integrates with the studio-focused OpenFit app through the large swiveling touchscreen for Peloton-esque workouts.
-If you can't imagine spending that much, the Schwinn IC4 ditches the screen, but it works with apps like Peloton through your own device, and it costs a lot less.
+If you can't imagine spending that much, the Schwinn IC4 ditches the screen, but it works with apps like Peloton through your device, and it costs a lot less.